Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Results

 We also investigate the chemical abundances of our \lirich stars and their \dgs as a function of condensation temperature.
 Condensation temperature, \tc, is the temperature at which 50\% of an element condenses from gaseous to solid phase under protoplanetary conditions \citep{Lodders2003}.
 Analysis of refractory depletion and condensation temperature is widely used to probe dust and rock formation \citep[e.g.,][]{Venn1990, Savage1996, Heiter_2002, Maas_2005}.
 Given that rocky planets would form primarily out of high condensation temperature elements, the absence of these elements in the present-day stellar atmospheres has been suggested to arise from a history of planet formation \citep[e.g.,][]{Melendez2009, chambers2010}.
 Alternatively, engulfment of planetary material at late times in the formation process may give rise to enhancements in the abundances of high condensation temperature elements \citep[e.g.,][]{melendez2017, spinda2021}.
 Since this accretion of material would also enhance lithium abundance, we explore this explanation by searching our Li-rich stars for refractory material enhancements \citep[e.g.,][]{Ramirez2009, Gonzalez2010, Schuler2011, Ramirez2011, Melendez2012, Liu2014, Nissen2015, Schuler2015, Teske2016, Bedell2018, Liu2020, Nissen2020}.

-To look for signatures of planets in our \lirich stars, we compare [X/H]\footnote{[X/H] = [X/Fe] $-$ [Fe/H]} of \lirich stars and their \dgs as a function of \cond for three evolutionary states, namely RGB, RC and base of RGB.
-We limit the sample by only using stars with a SNR $> 50$ in \galah spectra, and good quality flags for a given element.
-For all three stages, we found no significant difference trend of [X/H] as a function of \cond.
+To look for signatures of planets in our \lirich stars, we compare [X/Fe] of \lirich stars and their \dgs as a function of \cond for three evolutionary states, namely RGB, RC and base of RGB, as well as the full sample shown in Figure \ref{fig:cond_temp_three_states}.
+We limit the sample by only using stars with good quality flags for a given element.
+For all three stages, we found no significant difference in trend of [X/Fe] as a function of \cond, as can be seen in Figure \ref{fig:cond_temp_three_states} where the $\Delta$ [X/Fe] between the \lirich is similar to that of two random \dgs of the \lirich star.
 To ascertain that the trend is non-negligible for \lirich stars, we also analyzed the difference in abundance for two other \dgs for each \lirich star, but found no significant difference between the \lirich-\dg and \dg-\dg samples.

 A positive trend in [X/Fe] as a function of \cond would imply an excess of refractory elements in the \lirich star, while a negative slope would imply a dearth of refractory elements.
-Therefore, we calculated the slope from a linear fit on a [X/Fe]$-$\tc parameter for individual stars.
+Therefore, we compared the linear slope distribution for individual stars in the \lirich and \lin samples.
+We fit all elements with a condensation temperature above 1300 K on a [X/Fe]$-$\tc parameter space; this condition was chosen since \cite{Bedell2018} found a bias in the refractory abundance vs. \tc slopes if volatile elements (ie. \tc $< 1300$ K) were included.
 We performed bootstrapping to check if one element had a larger effect on the resulting trend.
 Removing [Na/Fe] and [Sc/Fe] had the most impact on the slope; however, the effect was insignificant and within $5-\sigma$ of the mean.
-Therefore, we fit all elements with a condensation temperature above 1300 K. This condition was chosen given that \cite{Bedell2018} found a bias in the refractory abundance vs. \tc slopes if volatile elements (ie. \tc $< 1300$ K) were included.

-In Figure \ref{fig:tc_slope}, we plot the distribution of [X/Fe]$-$\tc slopes for RGB (top panel) and RC (bottom panel) stars for both \lirich stars (yellow) and their \dgs (grey), and find a close overlap in the two distributions.
+We found a close overlap between the slope distributions of the \lirich and \lin samples.
 Our resulting distributions are similar to those found by \cite{Bedell2018} and \cite{Nibauer2021}, and we achieve a similar median to both.
-Interestingly, we see significantly different slope distributions for the two evolutionary states populations, independently of their lithium abundance.
-However, the identical distributions in \lirich and \dg samples seen in Figure \ref{fig:tc_slope} suggest no clear role of planet engulfment signature in Li-enrichment mechanism.